 17 Ways to Boost Your Web Content Performance This Year

 Creating great content is one thing.
 Making sure it performs in the search results is another.
 This year, vow to make your content perform better.
-Here are 17 things you can do to optimize and promote your website content to get better results.
+Here are 17 things you can do to optimize and promote your website content for better results.

 A whole-SERP strategy analyzes the search engine results page for the keywords you are targeting and provides a roadmap for the content you can create.
 Look at what type of content is ranking and what other opportunities the results page offers to discover what is appropriate for the keyword.
 Read more: What Is a Whole-SERP SEO Strategy?

-Expertise, authoritativeness and trustworthiness are tenets of quality content, according to Google.
-Ensuring your webpages and your site as a whole demonstrate these principles helps you to compete in the search results.
+Expertise, authoritativeness, and trustworthiness are tenets of quality content, according to Google.
+Ensuring your webpages and your site demonstrate these principles helps you compete in the search results.
 Read more: Complete Guide to the Fundamentals of of E-A-T

 SEO siloing is good for user experience and SEO.
 It helps architect your site in a way that demonstrates expertise and authority through content and internal linking.
 It also helps your visitors easily find the information they are looking for.
 This is a must for every site.
 Read more: SEO Siloing – What, Why, How